mriesch-tum/mbsolve/CONTRIBUTING.md

  - Do not use nested namespaces, use only the namespace "mbsolve".

+ - Use a space between double angular brackets, e.g.,

+       std::vector<std::vector<double> > my_matrix;

+   This is required as SWIG 2 does not fully support C++11.

- - Run clang-format to format the code automatically.
+ - Run clang-format (6.0) to format the code automatically.
 It makes sense to integrate this tool into your editor.
-At least before issuing a pull request it is mandatory that the code is in agreement with the rules above.
+At least before assigning a merge or pull request to a reviewer it is mandatory that the code is in agreement with the rules above.

 ### Special rules for Python source code files